munasef95/FileandFolderCreator/README.md

 I kept the commented out code as a way to teach myself how to use Classes.
 Any tips or advice on how to improve is always welcomed

-arguement 1 is a string of parent directory where the tree will be created arg 2 is an array of names that will be assigned to created folders and text file. files and folders will have the same name
+arguement 1 is a string of parent directory where the tree will be created arg 2 is an array of names that will be assigned to created folders and text file.